CHARACTER EDUCATION PROGRAM

-In this respect, Garden’s culture operates as its own character program.
+Garden’s culture operates as its own character program.
 Students learn the value of good character by participating in the daily life of the school, and in the class groups, organizations, clubs, teams, service projects, meals, special events, trips and the richness of a Garden School education.

 To support strong character further, the Character Education Program was created to provide age-appropriate activities to be completed as a whole school, by division, grade, class, families and as individuals.

 KINDNESS · HONESTY · INCLUSIVENESS · INDEPENDENCE